This is a healthier version of the typical yeast cake.

 Preheat the oven to 350°F (180°C).

 Remove the dough from the fridge and let it rest at room temperature for a few minutes.
 Divide the dough in half and roll each half to a nice size rectangle.
-This should be done on Gefen Easy Baking Paper to facilitate transferring it to the baking pan afterwards.
+This should be done on Gefen Parchment Paper to facilitate transferring it to the baking pan afterwards.

 Place half of the filling down the center.
 Then make one-inch (two- and- a - half-cm) horizontal cuts into each side of dough.
 Fold each cut towards the center (over the cheese filling), alternating sides, one by one, diagonally, to form a braid.